fadado/jqt/docs/content/engine.md

 * `sleep`
 * `tee`

-Under a recent <%cite Fedora> <%cite Linux> distribution the following commands will install all the extra software _jqt_ needs:
+Under a recent <%cite Fedora> <%cite Linux> distribution the following command will install all the extra software _jqt_ needs:

 ```zsh